-The finding of the study will enable teachers to identify some of the educational resource available for learners with low vision and lead them to maximize the use of available resources.
+The finding of the study will enable teachers to identify some of the educational resources available for learners with low vision and lead them to maximize the use of available resources.

-The findings will also enable the ministry of education, science and technology officials and other policy makers to plan well for education of learners with low vision.
+The finding will also enable the ministry of education, Science and Technology officials and other policy makers to plan well for education of learners with low vision.

-The researcher would establish the human and technical personnel in special education need within the division-group of low vision that can be included in the regular school and have equal opportunity as a result of attitude
+The researcher would establish the human and technical personnel in special education need within the division-group of low vision that can be included in the regular school and have equal opportunity as a result of change of attitude.

-1.6 Limitations and Delimitations
+1.6 Limitations and delimitations

-Limited time- the research was conducted when the schools opened.
+Limited time - the research was conducted when the schools opened.
 Due to time limit, the researcher was not able to visit all the schools within the division.

-Funds- the study involved a lot of traveling to get the teachers in order to get the data, which required money to be used as fare.
+Funds - the study involved a lot of traveling to get the teachers in order to get the data, which required money to be used as fare.

-Financial factor required the researcher to photocopy type and print using the computer.
+Financial factors required a researcher to photocopy, typing, and printing using the computer.